retroelec/T-HMI-C64/README.md

 make c64linux

 To start the emulator, run ./c64linux in a shell.
-Press RightCTRL + H in the emulator window to display a simple help page on the emulated C64 screen.
+Press RightShift + H in the emulator window to display a simple help page on the emulated C64 screen.

 ### Build emulator for Mac